asho/ffsogi/README.md

 --acopy: copy the audio track without encoding.
 Output file may be mkv for best compatibility

 --hw: Use hardware decoder to decode source file.
-      /home/asho/bin/ffsogi_va always use hardware encoder to encode frames.
+      ffsogi always use hardware encoder to encode frames.
 However the source bitstream can be fed by software(cpu) decode or hardware decode.
 If the hardware support the codec of input file, it is best to use hardware decode for efficiency.
 Otherwise use software decode for compatibility but slow performance.